BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

 - Complete identity verification by providing your driver's license and personal information.

-- Make your initial deposit of at least $10 using any accepted payment method.
+- Make your first deposit of at least $10 using any accepted payment method.

-- Place your first real money bet on any Patriots vs Seahawks market.
+- Place your qualifying bet on any Seattle vs New England market.

-- Collect your winnings immediately if successful, or receive bonus bets if your wager loses.
+- If your bet loses, receive bonus bets within 24 hours of settlement.

-Read our comprehensive BetMGM review for additional insights into this sportsbook's features and betting options.
+Read our comprehensive BetMGM review for more details about the sportsbook's features and betting options.

-BetMGM consistently provides ongoing promotions and betting boosts for current customers beyond the welcome offer.
-These include daily odds boosts, parlay bonuses, and sport-specific promotions that enhance your betting experience.
-Check the 'Promos' tab within the BetMGM Sportsbook app to discover the latest offers available to existing users.
+BetMGM consistently provides ongoing promotions for existing customers beyond the initial welcome offer.
+The sportsbook features daily odds boosts, parlay bonuses, and special event promotions throughout the NFL season.
+These rotating offers appear in the 'Promos' section of the BetMGM mobile app.

-Regular users can find enhanced odds on popular markets, cashback offers on specific bet types, and seasonal promotions tied to major sporting events.
-These ongoing incentives complement the initial welcome bonus and provide continued value for active bettors.
+Regular users can find enhanced payouts on popular betting markets, cashback opportunities on losing wagers, and exclusive access to special betting events.
+The promotional calendar updates frequently with new opportunities to maximize your betting value on games like Seattle vs New England.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.